amranidev/scaffold-interface/README.md

 + Generate CRUD for packages, see [Lpackager](https://github.com/amranidev/lpackager), [CRUD for packages/modules](http://amranidev.github.io/blog/site/crud-generator-for-packages/).

+> NOTE : if you want to generate OneToMany relationships between two different packages, all you have to care about is the controller namespace, that can be a kind of troubleshooting.

 ###I. Package installation

   1. Run composer require to install Scaffold-Interface: